 Manuscript preparation: All manuscripts must be typed, double-spaced, on 8" x 11" paper.

-Length: Manuscripts should be ten to forty pages, including endnotes.
+Length: Manuscripts should be 10-25 pages, double spaced, including references.

 Endnotes: The Journal uses endnotes, not footnotes.
 See Endnote format below for elaboration.

 What to submit: Please email a Microsoft Word document of your manuscript to <email@example.com>.
 Please do not send a PDF of your manuscript.